sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/StorefrontService/about_SfStorefrontSnapIn.md

-﻿
-# about\_SfStorefrontSnapIn
+﻿# about_SfStorefrontSnapIn

-## Topic
+## TOPIC
-about\_SfStorefrontSnapin
+    about_SfStorefrontSnapin

-## Short Description
+## SHORT DESCRIPTION
    This service short description

-## Command Prefix
+## COMMAND PREFIX
     All commands in this snap-in have the noun prefixed with 'Sf'.

-## Long Description
+## LONG DESCRIPTION
     This service long description